anioutkazharkova/di-multiplatform-lib/README.md

   ```

 ## Basic usage (good practice)

+You can also use this [KMM DI template](https://github.com/anioutkazharkova/kmm-di-template) to create your app with integrated DI.
+More info in [wiki](https://github.com/anioutkazharkova/kmm-di-template/wiki)

 1. In case, you need to provide an access to DI library from native apps, create a class to manage registration and resolution of objects with DIContainer:
 ```